EMERGING MARKETS-Currencies get brief lift after Powell stays as hawkish as expected

 "They're going to try and guide markets to the idea that they're going to slow down the pace of hiking cycle, but they're going to offset that with the idea that rates are going to be restricted for longer."

-Emerging market stocks .MSCIEF which had risen up 0.6%, shaved about half of those gains.
+Emerging market stocks .MSCIEF which had risen 0.6%, erased nearly all those gains.

 "It's kind of a double-edged sword in the sense that we're seeing more recession risk being priced into U.S. yields.
 But at the same time, we are seeing that idea that Fed policies are no longer going to be exerting the same amount of pressure on riskier yield sensitive emerging market currencies than it once did," Harvey said.

 As the euro jumped, aided also by some hawkish European Central Bank expectations, central and eastern European currencies fell.
-Hnngary's forint EURHUF= slipped 0.3%.
+Hungary's forint EURHUF= slipped 0.3%.

-Meanwhile, BofA notes that emerging market debt saw its first outflow in the week to Wednesday, while capital continued to be diverted out of EM equities, which saw outflows of 1.2 billion over the same period.
+Meanwhile, BofA noted the emerging market's first debt outflow in the week to Wednesday, while capital continued to be diverted out of EM equities, which had outflows of 1.2 billion over the same period.

 Stock indexes